 HDFS 947 - Family Therapy Practice II

 This course is designed to develop advanced skills in integrating structural, strategic, and systematic family therapies; sensitivity to gender differences and cultural diversity; and assessment and treatment skills necessary to manage specialized problems (e.g., physical, emotional, and sexual abuse; sexual dysfunction) encountered in practice.
 Prereq: permission.

 Equivalent(s): FS 947

 HDFS 950 - Contemporary Issues in Adolescent Development

-This course is a graduate-level seminar that focuses on contemporary issues faced by youth, adolescents, and emerging adults in our society.
-Focus is also on the social ecology of adolescent development, which means understanding adolescents within the contexts of families, peers, schools, communities, and the broader culture.
-This course also emphasizes the positive youth development perspective and approaches aimed at enhancing the lives of youth, adolescents, and emerging adults.
+This course focuses on contemporary issues facing adolescents and emerging adults.
+The Human Development and Family Studies perspective guides the course's focus on the social ecology of adolescent development, which means understanding adolescents within the contexts of families, peers, schools, out-of-school activities, communities, and the broader culture.
+This course also emphasizes the application of the course content to enhance the lives of adolescents and emerging adults.

 HDFS 952 - Clinical Interventions in Couples Therapy

 This course explores interventions that target problems faced by couples at various ages and stages of their relationship.
 The focus will be on developing and implementing effective strategies for enhancing attachments as well as approaches for improving communication and problem-solving skills in Couples Therapy.
 The format will be interactive with illustrative demonstration.
 Majors to include: HDFS: Marriage and Family Therapy and Social Work.